Python eval() Method

 The eval() method takes three parameters:

-- expression - The simple python statement can be evaluated as a python expression.
+- expression — The simple Python statement that can be evaluated as a Python expression.
+This must be a string containing a valid expression, not a statement (so assignments like

 1